johnstonskj/johnstonskj.github.io/audio.md

 This system is setup to be seen _as well as_ heard, it has it's own room shared with all the CD and vinyl content.
 Built around the LP12 and the Akurate DSM it drives a pair of Aktiv 5140s effortlessly.
+Using Quadraspire SVT racks for the sources and the amp stack (black columns and cherry shelves) looks amazing with the cherry speakers and floor.

 The walls are covered with a lot of our show posters and other band art.
 Finally, to relax I love the Modway Remark mid-century modern love seat and chair although it was bought mainly for the price.